 So how can you work on becoming better at writing?
 Writing clearly, concisely and in a way that is easy to read?
 As with every skill, it's a matter of being aware of the fundamentals, practicing, getting feedback and repeating.

 For the learning the fundamentals, books are a good place to start.
-Ones I frequently recommend engineers to start with are On Writing Well: The Classic Guide to Writing Nonfiction and The Sense of Style: The Thinking Person's Guide to Writing in the 21st Century.
+Two books I frequently recommend engineers to start with are On Writing Well: The Classic Guide to Writing Nonfiction and The Sense of Style: The Thinking Person's Guide to Writing in the 21st Century.
 Here are a few more.